-The grapes for the Dutschke “St. Jakobi” Shiraz come from a small 5-acre (32 rows) planting of Shiraz vines on Ken and Helen Semmler’s St. Jakobi Vineyard, planted by Ken (Oscar’s son & my uncle) in 1975.
-This special planting of vineyard consistently produces high quality fruit year after year and gives us wine that is rich in spice, dark cherry and chocolate characters with fullness and wonderful structure for longevity in the bottle.
+Our “St. Jakobi” Shiraz is produced from grapes grown on a small 5-acre (32 rows) planting of Shiraz vines planted by Ken (Uncle Ken) in 1975.
+Ken and Helen Semmler’s St Jakobi vineyard sits alongside the St Jakobi Lutheran Church and School 2 kilometres south of Lyndoch.
+This special planting of vineyard consistently produces high quality fruit year after year.
+The Shiraz from this block gives us fruit characters that are often reminiscent of spice, dark cherry and chocolate, and the structure, fullness, with the acid and tannin provide support for longevity in the bottle.

 We trust you’ll enjoy it!

 |9 Day ferments in Static Open Fermenters with twice daily pump overs.

 With 20% of the juice completing fermentation in oak.

 |17 months in French and American Hogsheads

 |Drink now or enjoy as a more mature wine for many more years